wpmudev/popup-pro/README.md

 5.a) **PRO**: Simply upload the zip file from the `release/` folder.
 The `popup-pro` branch is not even needed.

-5.b) **FREE**: (First set up a mixed repo as described below) After you built the free version, switch to the `popup-free` branch and then commit those files to wp.org repository using SVG.
+5.b) **FREE**: (First set up a mixed repo as described below) After you built the free version, switch to the `popup-free` branch and then commit those files to wp.org repository using SVN.

-##### Setting up the mixed repo in same folder (SVG + GIT)
+##### Setting up the mixed repo in same folder (SVN + GIT)

-For wp.org releases I found the easiest solution is to have a "mixed" working copy, that contains both .git and .svg files.
+For wp.org releases I found the easiest solution is to have a "mixed" working copy, that contains both .git and .svn files.
 This way we only have one place where code is stored.
 Bitbucket is our main version control.
-SVG is only used/updated when a new version of the free version should be published.
+SVN is only used/updated when a new version of the free version should be published.

 This is the one-time setup routine I used to create this mixed working copy:

 1. Get a working copy of the GIT repo in local folder `.../popup`
-2. Get a working copy of the SVG repo in local folder `.../popup-svg`
+2. Get a working copy of the SVN repo in local folder `.../popup-svn`
-3. Now copy all files/folders (also hidden ones) from `popup-svg` into `popup`.
+3. Now copy all files/folders (also hidden ones) from `popup-svn` into `popup`.
 Important: Only add/overwrite files.
 Do not delete the .git folder/files!!
-4. Verify in SVG that the popup folder now is a valid SVG repo.
-Now you can delete the poup-svg folder again.
+4. Verify in SVN that the popup folder now is a valid SVG repo.
+Now you can delete the popup-svg folder again.
-5. Now make sure that the .gitignore file contians the entry `.svg`
+5. Now make sure that the .gitignore file contains the entry `.svn`
 6. When .gitignore is correct then revert all files in git to restore the master-branch.
-This will cause a lot of edits show up in SVG, but ignore those.
-The only time you want to use SVG is after you switched to the `popup-free` branch.
-ONLY THEN commit changes to SVG/wp.org!!
+This will cause a lot of edits show up in SVN, but ignore those.
+The only time you want to use SVN is after you switched to the `popup-free` branch.
+ONLY THEN commit changes to SVN/wp.org!!